The best Monopoly board game alternatives to play this Christmas

 You might wonder why you'd want one of the best Monopoly board game alternatives.
 With endless local editions and huge sales figures, Monopoly is one of the world's best-selling board games.
-Not bad for a title that, ironically, started life as the anti-capitalist Landlord's Game in 1903… but it's not one of the world's best board games, in our view.
+Not bad for a title that, ironically, started life as the anti-capitalist Landlord's Game in 1903… but it's not one of the world's best board games, in our view, and though it's common for families to play, it's not one of the best board games for kids.

-It's a holiday staple, something many of us recall playing from childhood.
-But not all those memories are fond ones.
-Monopoly can run long, offers players little control of their fate, and losing can leave a nasty taste.
 Among board game lovers, it has a reputation for ruining too many people's enjoyment of tabletop play.
+Monopoly can run long, offers players limited control of their fate, and losing can leave a nasty taste.

 It may surprise you to learn that several of these faults come down to common misunderstood or intentionally changed rules.
 Putting fine money on Free Parking, for instance, isn't in the printed rules and causes the game to take much longer than it should.
 Likewise, it's easy to miss the rule stating that if a player doesn't want to buy a property, it goes up for auction.
 But these auctions are an important and fun part of the play.